steff657/Video-Streaming-Project/README.md

 1. Video upload failures on some formats

    - Issue: Initial upload flow failed for certain video inputs and edge-case encodings.
-   - Fix: Upload validation and processing logic were updated, then stabilized with follow-up compatibility work.
+   - Fix: Upload validation and processing logic were updated, then stabilised with follow-up compatibility work.
    - Evidence: commits `a48b8e2`, `de0ad17`, `6f39859`, `7020143`.
 2. Encoding compatibility regression